katbdesrosiers/demoProject/README.md

 ## Escape Room Webpages

 The webpages are intended to be used as pieces of an escape room.
-Using JavaScript will add functionality to the webpages, such as confirming when a correct code is entered.
+I used JavaScript to add functionality to the webpages, such as confirming when a correct code is entered.
+This was used in an at home escape room I created.
+For the sake of seeing the working webpages, the correct colour combination is red, blue, green, then yellow.

-~~-design/style the pages
--js to determine correct colours on first page
--js to determine correct code on second page~~